Tomás Alarcón

-Tomás Jesús Alarcón Vergara (born 19 January 1999) is a Chilean professional footballer who plays for Spanish club Real Zaragoza, on loan from Cádiz CF, and the Chile national team.
+Tomás Jesús Alarcón Vergara (born 19 January 1999) is a Chilean professional footballer who plays for Colo-Colo and the Chile national team.
 Mainly a defensive midfielder, he can also play as a central defender.

 Club career

 O'Higgins

 Born in Rancagua, Alarcón began his career with hometown side O'Higgins.
 He made his first team debut at the age of just 17 on 13 August 2016, starting in a 1–1 away draw against Deportes Iquique.

 Alarcón started to establish himself as a starter for the club midway through the 2018 campaign, where he was also utilised as a central defender by manager Gabriel Milito.
 He scored his first senior goal on 13 September 2020, but in a 2–1 home loss against Everton de Viña del Mar.
 On 8 December, he scored a brace in a 2–1 home success over Huachipato.
 Alarcón finished the 2020 season with seven goals scored in 28 games.